renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/review.md

 <table>
   <tr>
     <td><b>num_code_suggestions</b></td>
     <td>Number of code suggestions provided by the 'review' tool.
 For manual comments, default is 4.
-For PR-Action app auto tools, default is 0, meaning no code suggestions will be provided by the review tool, unless you manually edit pr_commands.</td>
+For PR-Insight app auto tools, default is 0, meaning no code suggestions will be provided by the review tool, unless you manually edit pr_commands.</td>
   </tr>
   <tr>
     <td><b>inline_code_comments</b></td>